Even the most well-cared-for dogs can have problems with itching now and then. But there are solutions.

 An overload of processed food

-Artificial colours and flavours, grains, potatoes, legumes, starches and added sugars are just some of the ‘filler’ culprits lurking in commercial dog foods that contribute to skin issues.
-These cheap ingredients help to keep the price of the product down, but they can’t be efficiently processed by your dog’s digestive system - which means they wreak havoc on your dog’s skin and overall health.
+Artificial colours and flavours, grains, potatoes, legumes, starches and added sugars are just some of the ‘filler’ ingredients lurking in commercial dog foods that contribute to skin issues.
+These cheap ingredients can’t be efficiently processed by your dog’s digestive system - which means they wreak havoc on your dog’s skin and overall health.